What Is the Quickest Thing to Smoke on a Pellet Grill?

 • Preparation Tips: Toss vegetables in olive oil and season with salt, pepper, and garlic.
 Use a grilling basket for smaller items like mushrooms or cherry tomatoes.

-• Best Wood Pellets: Try cherry or oak for a mild flavor that enhances vegetables’ natural sweetness.
+• Best Wood Pellets: Try cherry or oak for a mild flavour that enhances vegetables’ natural sweetness.

 Smoked vegetables make excellent sides or toppings for salads, pizzas, or grain bowls.

 Smoking cheese may take a slightly different approach, but it’s one of the fastest ways to elevate your snacks.
-Cold smoking is typically used to infuse flavor without melting the cheese.
+Cold smoking is typically used to infuse flavour without melting the cheese.

 • Smoking Time: 30 to 45 minutes at a low temperature (below 90°F).